capnproto/pycapnp/README.md

 Note: for OSX, if using clang from Xcode 5, you will need to set `CFLAGS` like so:

     CFLAGS='-stdlib=libc++' pip install pycapnp

+## Python Versions

+Python 2.6/2.7 are supported as well as Python 3.2+.
+PyPy 2.1+ is also supported.

+One oddity to note is that `Text` type fields will be treated as byte strings under Python 2, and unicode strings under Python 3. `Data` fields will always be treated as byte strings.

 ## Development